github/docs/content/copilot/troubleshooting-github-copilot/troubleshooting-github-copilot-in-visual-studio-code.md

 ## Viewing network connectivity diagnostics logs

-If you encounter problems connecting to {% data variables.product.prodname_copilot%} due to network restrictions, firewalls, or your proxy setup, use the following troubleshooting steps.
+If you encounter problems connecting to {% data variables.product.prodname_copilot %} due to network restrictions, firewalls, or your proxy setup, use the following troubleshooting steps.

 1. Open the {% data variables.product.prodname_vscode_command_palette_shortname %}
    - For Mac:
       - Use: <kbd>Shift</kbd>+<kbd>Command</kbd>+<kbd>P</kbd>
    - For Windows or Linux:
       - Use: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>
-1. Type "Diagnostics", and then select **{% data variables.product.prodname_copilot%}: Collect Diagnostics** from the list.
+1. Type "Diagnostics", and then select **{% data variables.product.prodname_copilot %}: Collect Diagnostics** from the list.
 This opens a new editor with the relevant information that you can inspect yourself or share with the support team.
-1. Check the section on **Reachability** to determine if {% data variables.product.prodname_copilot%} can actually access the necessary services.
+1. Check the section on **Reachability** to determine if {% data variables.product.prodname_copilot %} can actually access the necessary services.

 ## Viewing Electron logs